 max-recursion-queries Sets the maximum number of iterative queries that may be sent while servicing a recursive query.
 If more queries are sent, the recursive query is terminated and returns SERV-FAIL.
-The default is 50.
+Queries to look up top level comains such as "com" and "net" and the DNS root zone are exempt from this limitation.
+The default is 75.